WVVL

-WZTZ (101.1 FM, "Retro FM") is a radio station licensed to serve Elba, Alabama, United States.
-The station is owned by Boll Weevil Communications, LLC and operated by JetStream Media of Alabama, LLC.
-WZTZ broadcasts a classic hits format.
+WVVL (101.1 FM, "Retro FM") is a radio station licensed to serve Elba, Alabama, United States.
+The station is owned by JetStream Media of Alabama, LLC, and broadcasts a classic hits format.

-The station received its original construction permit from the Federal Communications Commission on July 2, 1986.
-The new station was assigned the call letters WZTZ on July 17, 1986.
+The station received its original construction permit from the Federal Communications Commission (FCC) on July 2, 1986.
+The new station was assigned the call sign WZTZ on July 17, 1986.
 WZTZ received its license to cover on November 19, 1987.

-The station had its call letters changed to WVVL on June 1, 2006 and broadcast as WEEVIL 101 with a Classic Country format.
+The station changed call signs to WVVL on June 1, 2006, and broadcast as Weevil 101 with a classic country format.
+At that time, the station moved from Elba to downtown Enterprise.

-On March 8, 2021, WVVL changed its format from classic country to a simulcast of sports-formatted WOOF 560 AM Dothan, branded as "The Ball".
+On March 8, 2021, WVVL changed its format from classic country to a simulcast of sports-formatted WOOF (560 AM) from Dothan, branded as "The Ball".

-On August 22, 2022, WVVL changed its call letters back to the original WZTZ and began a mostly 70s & 80s Classic Hits format, branded as Z101.
+On August 22, 2022, WVVL changed its call letters back to the original WZTZ and began a mostly 1970s and 1980s classic hits format, branded as Z101.

-On August 16, 2025 at 2:00 PM local time, under a Local Marketing Agreement with JetStream Media of Alabama, LLC, WZTZ dropped its 70s & 80s format as Z-101 and relaunched as 80s, 90s, 00s Classic Hits, "101.1 Retro FM".
-WZTZ will be sold to JetStream Media upon FCC approval.
+On August 16, 2025, at 2:00 PM local time, under a local marketing agreement with JetStream Media of Alabama, LLC, WZTZ relaunched the classic hits format as "101.1 Retro FM", moving to a playlist of music from the 1980s to the 2000s.
+WZTZ was sold to JetStream Media upon FCC approval.
+It changed call signs back to WVVL on July 6, 2026.